JC Tiuseco

 John Carlo Barreras Tiuseco (born April 16, 1985), professionally known as JC Tiuseco, is a Filipino actor, basketball player, TV host and model.

 He achieved fame after participating in and winning the first season of Survivor Philippines.

 Personal life

-Tiuseco was born in Manila, son of James Tiuseco, a businessman and his wife Rosemarie Barreras a registered nurse and businesswoman.
+Tiuseco was born in Manila, son of James Tiuseco, a businessman and his wife, Rosemarie Barreras, a registered nurse cum businesswoman.
 He has 2 siblings, Vivian Tiuseco (who manages the family business and own business) and Karl Anthony Tiuseco (has own business).

 Early life

 Tiuseco spent his grade school days in Chiang Kai Shek College and studied in San Sebastian College-Recoletos, Manila during high school.

 He was passionate about basketball since his childhood and dreamed of becoming a professional player.
 He played with jersey #12 as a member of the San Sebastian College basketball team, which competes in NCAA Philippines.